New iPhone case feels like a butt, makes you look like an ass

 The man behind the Butt Case is Allen Hirsch, a New York artist and restaurant owner who the created the HandL case a few years back to help people get a better hold on their iPhones.
 The standard HandL case has a standard flat back and a patented elastic and brace system that allows you to hold your device with just one or two fingers (it also converts into a kickstand).

 HandL's Butt Case, which is available for preorder for $70 (£54) for the iPhone 6 Plus/7 Plus, also has an elastic hand brace system but is equipped with a silicone-infused set of twin buns covered in soft leather that have an added level of ergonomic value.
-(HandL ships to Western Europe and the UK but not to Australia; the US price converts to about AU$91).
+(HandL ships to Western Europe and the UK.)

 It feels better than you'd think to hold in your hand.
 A little weird, yes, but definitely comfortable.